-Does vinegar kill weeds?
-Yes, but only with repeated applications.
+It’s not really the vinegar that kills weeds but acetic acid that kills them.
+Mostly.
 Vinegar appears to kill the weed because it does turn the leaves brown.
-However, it takes repeated applications to wear the roots down to the point of no return.1)http://www.gardenmyths.com/vinegar-weed-killer-myth/
+However, it takes repeated applications to wear the roots down to the point of no return.
+And it’s not your household vinegar that’s just 5% acetic acid, but a higher potent 20% dose that can kill your good garden creatures.
+1)http://www.gardenmyths.com/vinegar-weed-killer-myth/

 Vinegar for Acid Loving Plants

 You can occasionally water your acid loving plants like azaleas, rhododendrons, hydrangeas and gardenias with one cup distilled white vinegar to one gallon of water.3)http://www.orchidcarelady.com/25-clever-uses-for-vinegar-in-the-garden/

 Acidify soil for acid-loving plants like azaleas, rhododendrons, hydrangeas and gardenias with one cup distilled white vinegar to one gallon of water.

 You can get rid of ants with vinegar, but there’s conflicting information as to whether the vinegar actually kills them, or whether they die from drowning.
 Either way, it’s clear that ants don’t like vinegar.
 In fact, vinegar repels ants, so if you clean your counters and wipe down the areas of entry with vinegar, it will deter ants from returning to that spot.

 Our problem with the vinegar alone is that ants are extraordinarily persistent and determined creatures, and there are so many of them.
 Most of the time ants will just find another entry unaffected by the distasteful vinegar.
 So while the distilled vinegar is great for getting rid of ants in the moment while also cleaning the surface and deterring their return, you may need something stronger that will be taken back to the nest in order to eradicate it.